inno-devops-labs/F24-intro-labs/Lab_7/submission7.md

 I decided to create a new Virtual Machine (VM) and choose Ubuntu 22.04.4

-During the deployment I set up name and username of the system, RAM volume, number of CPU cores and allocated Memory.
+During the deployment I set up
+- name and username of the system and choosed iso as Ubuntu 22.04.4
+- RAM volume
+- number of CPU cores
+- allocated Memory

 After that I created VM and deployed it.

 I have following VM settings: